-Re-embody is an illuminated, kinetic, sculptural installation/devised theatre with live music, which will be presented at REMADE (Annex Theatre, Inveresk 24th August- 2pm & 7pm ) and Junction Arts Festival (Prince’s Square, Launceston 7th September – 8pm ).
+Re-embody is an illuminated, kinetic, sculptural installation/devised theatre with live music, which was presented at REMADE (Annex Theatre, Inveresk 24th August- 2pm & 7pm ) and Junction Arts Festival (Prince’s Square, Launceston 7th September – 8pm ).

 Re-embody was developed during 2017-18 through community workshops and performances at REMADE and Junction with follow up performances at Falls Festival at Marion Bay 2018 as well as Mona Foma 2019.
-During 2019 we will further develop the work through process based workshops during July -August, leading to large scale performances installation at REMADE & JUNCTION FESTIVAL in August- September.
+During 2019 we have further developed the work through process based workshops during July -August, leading to large scale performances installation at REMADE & JUNCTION FESTIVAL in August- September.

 Artists Carmencita Palermo and Ralf Haertel will work with participants from a diverse range of community groups and organisations to develop, create and present the work.
 Re-embody will utilise movement to express individual and shared experiences of re-embodiment through reconnecting with self, others and the environment.
 Thematically Re-embody works with community participants to explore their stories of their relationships with the environment and attachment to accumulation and its impact on sustainability.
 The project aims to empower artists from all parts of the community and providing opportunities to engage in the production of a collaborative public art project.